 Click here to read more about this project, see a making-of video, and look closer at all the creature art.

 Many thanks to the City of Burien for installing a Utility Box Mural based on one of my paintings 'Contemplation, in Yellow' featuring a meditative self-reflective coffee-drinking elephant.
 I mean, why not? :)

 This public art is located at the corner of 122nd and Ambaum in Burien WA.

-The City of Kent recently commissioned me to create a utility-box mural as part of their City Art Projects.
-And here it is:
+The City of Kent recently commissioned me to create a utility-box mural as part of a City Art Project to beautify the city and also reduce graffiti.